Fulop-Krisztian/netconfigs/Cisco/IP version independent/ACLs.md

 > - Extended
 > - Named (which can be standard or extended)

-cisco recommendation is that we configure:
+Cisco recommendation is that we configure:
 - Standard: Closest to destination
 - Extended: Closest to source

 > [!TIP]
->  Don't listen to the recommendations
+> Don't listen to the recommendations, use common sense.
+> (They like to ask these in exams though)

 Configuration